 6. User Power Strips With Surge Protectors

-In the previous section, we have mentioned that electrical surge can cause serious damage to your CPU.
+In the previous section, we have mentioned that an electrical surge can cause serious damage to your CPU.
 To prevent this from happening, you can invest in a power strip with a built-in surge protector from reputable brands.

 A combination of an anti-surge power strip and a UPS is also an excellent option to ensure maximum protection for your PC.